 Wintter, Joseph Georg (1751 Munich 1789).
 The Three Dogs and the Bone.
 Before kennel in scenic setting hound & bulldog, contending for the bone a smaller one defends venomously.
 Etching.
 Inscribed: Jos Geo: Wintter inv fecc et excc .
 4¼ × 6⅞ in (10.9 × 17.5 cm).

-Niemeyer 125, II. – Obviously not related to any of the sets if not belonging to Niem.
-3-14. – From the 44-sheet Augsburg omnibus edition Schwerdt III, 190, a ( “Rare“, 1928 ) of 1821 the earliest, whose marvelous printing qualities on buff paper reveal the small editions and had Schwerdt frequently yet erroneously infer proofs before the letter.
+Niemeyer 125, II. – Apparently not related to any of the sets if not belonging to Niem.
+3-14. – From the 44-sheet Augsburg omnibus edition Schwerdt III, 190, a ( “Rare“, 1928 ) of 1821 the earliest, whose marvelous printing qualities on strong paper reveal the small editions and had Schwerdt frequently yet erroneously infer proofs before the letter.
 But already on occasion of the here otherwise not provable 137-sheet complete edition Weigel 21336 this stated 1857: “Most sheets very rare.”

 Wintter was electoral Bavarian Court and Hunt Engraver and member of the electoral academy at Dusseldorf and 1787 he was promoted even court chamber councilor as

 rare “ (a)mong those numerous court and independent artists

 (pope of forest cameralists Wilhelm Gottfried von Moser, b.
 1729, from the “famous family of cameralists” [Heß in Allgemeine Deutsche Biographie] 1788 in Forst-Archiv [IV, 280 ff.]), who nevertheless till today remained outside of the small, yet growing circle of intimate connoisseurs under the lee of Ridinger and his continuing overwhelming impact, irrespective of voices of important contemporaries calling to attention just like von Moser with his however in this manner not to be adopted conclusion